graphcommerce-org/graphcommerce/docs/framework/config.md

 #### linguiLocale: string

 Specify a custom locale for to load translations.
+Must be lowercase valid locale.

+This value is also used for the Intl.

 ### MagentoConfigurableVariantValues